CALL FOR ARTIST SUBMISSIONS 2018

 JONATHAN FERRARA GALLERY proudly hosts an annual call for artists for NO DEAD ARTISTS.
-The call is open through 16 JUNE, 2017 at 11:59pm and the exhibition participants are selected by an ever-changing group of three prestigious arts professionals.
-The exhibition itself is installed in the gallery for the entire month of September with an opening reception the first Saturday, 2 September 6-9pm.
+The call is open through 16 JUNE, 2018 and the exhibition participants are selected by an ever-changing group of three prestigious arts professionals.
+The exhibition itself is installed in the gallery for the entire month of September with an opening reception the first Saturday, 1 September 6-9pm.

 The exhibition was created in 1995 to give a voice to emerging artists.
 NO DEAD ARTISTS has become an exhibition that has time and again discovered new and emerging talent and is one of the most celebrated art exhibitions in the South.